 Storyboarding for TV Commercials: understanding the process

-In the TV commercial genre, similar to the long-form variety, after the concept/script is finalized, the storyboard is integral to bringing the idea to life.
+In the TV commercial genre, similar to the long-form variety, after the concept/script is finalized, the storyboard is integral to bringing the idea to life and illustrate all the key elements.

 The process goes something like this…